uhop/dcl-site/source/docs/general/supercalls/index.md

 });
 {% endcodeblock %}

 As you can see the internal function pulls a super method from the outer function.
 It allows for the outer function to be called during "class"/object creation time, it returns its internal function, which is called as a method.

+The outer function is called once per "class" creation, and returns the closure (the inner function) with its super bound.
+After that its never called, and all calls to super methods are done directly to the inner function.
+This way we have no performance penalty per call.

 Let's count pros:

 * No need to reserve a name like with wrappers and `this.inherited()` techniques.
 * No price to pay for methods not using supercalls both statically and dynamically.
 * No price to pay for supercalls.
   * No wrappers whatsoever.
   * Debugging is completely straight-forward.

 Cons:

 * The pattern looks weird.
-It can be mistyped.
+Like all patterns it can be mistyped.
 * All super-calling methods should be converted to it.
   * There is no automation like with other techniques.
 * Super-calling methods are not directly usable.
   * A "class" creator function is required that should instantiate necessary super-calling methods.

 ## Discussion

 All techniques have pros and cons.
 Usually a programmer makes a conscience decision selecting strong features and trade-offs, which are right for their application.
 A library writer cannot afford to make choices that penalize application developers.
 An example of such decision would be a performance.

 Out of last three techniques the double function one is virtually without a run-time penalty per call (only a small setup "fee" per "class" is expected), and makes debugging comfortable.
 Thus it was selected to be implemented as a major mechanism for supercalls: [dcl.superCall()](/docs/mini_js/supercall).

-Building on experience with [Dojo][] `this.inherited()` technique was selected for implementation too:
+Building on experience with [Dojo][] `this.inherited()` technique was selected for implementation too: [inherited.js](/docs/inherited_js).
-[inherited.js](/docs/inherited_js).
 Its strong suit is user-friendliness, and known price per supercall, while method calls come always for free.
+Both Dojo-like and strict mode friendly versions are implemented.

 Both implemented methods do not tax programmers, who do not use these facilities.

-The double function technique is recommended for all new code, while the `this.inherited()` technique is more suitable when refactoring legacy code because it doesn't require much modification to call a super method.
+The double function technique is recommended for all new code, while the `this. inherited()` technique is more suitable when refactoring legacy code because it doesn't require much modification to call a super method.
 Working with an existing codebase a programmer can start by converting their "classes" to [dcl()](/docs/mini_js/dcl) syntax, and calling super methods with `this.inherited()`, while the final product should use the double function technique.

 [Dojo]:  http://dojotoolkit.org  Dojo